dilan-dio4/Keagate/README.md

 #### Protected options

-This section details certain configuration parameters that should be handled with extra care.
+This section details specific configuration parameters that should be handled with extra care.
 A malicious actor could manipulate the integrity of payments if they had access to these parameters.

 **There's a built-in script to securely generate and print these values at random:**